CALDO Virtual Fair – Latin America! October 2021

-Time: From 16:00hrs-20:00hrs EST. To find out the time of the virtual fair in your time zone, please click here.
+Time: From 16h00 – 20h00 (Ottawa time).
+To find out the time of the virtual fair in your time zone, please click here.

 Who should attend?
-People interested in pursuing Master’s or PhD programs in Canada from Brazil, Chile, Colombia, Ecuador, Mexico, Panama, Paraguay, Peru and Uruguay.
+Candidates interested in pursuing Master’s or PhD’s programs in Canadian institutions from Brazil, Chile, Colombia, Ecuador, Mexico, Panama, Paraguay, Peru, and Uruguay.

 How to prepare for the Virtual Fair?

-In order to maximize your time with the Universities’ Representatives we strongly recommend for you to prepare beforehand.
+In order to maximize your time with the Universities’ Representatives we strongly recommend you to prepare beforehand.
 We invite you to find out more about the CALDO Member Universities as well as the cities in which they are located.
-You can also begin browsing through the different programs offered at our universities via our Program Browser.
+You can also learn more about the different Master and PhD programs offered at our universities via our Program Browser.

 Our personalized services allow candidates to receive detailed information on programs of study they are interested in, and support with the application process.
 The service is comprised of the following: